EduardsonCortez/Github_Project/README.md

 # Github_Project
+# ang copy at clone ay parehas lang

-This is a sample code for our github project at LCT
+This is a sample code for our github project at Learn Computer Today Please clone this repository to your repo and edit the html file